Skip to main content

 Gearset recommends setting up a service account for your team-shared VCS connection.

-Once this is established, you should see below notification in our app:
+Once this is established, you should see the following notification in our app:

-After the team-shared VCS connection in Gearset is added, you will not have to re-add again.
-This set up is configured only once.
+After the team-shared VCS connection is added in Gearset, you will not have to re-add it again.
+This setup is only configured once.

 Add team-shared org connections